constantadvancement/Inventory-Manager/README.md

 Last updated on 12/08/20

+## Getting Started

+To setup a device within the CA Inventory Management System perform the following three steps.

+First, download this entire project directory.
+Then, execute the Launcher app.
+Finally, follow and complete all of the setup instructions.
+Done.

+Optionally, after setup has been completed you may choose to delete this downloaded project directory as it is no longer needed.

 ## InventoryManager.app

 The main CA Inventory Manager app.
 The app can launch in one of two modes, "setup" mode or "background" mode.